Rise to Success: Career Highlights of Stacey Abrams

 From career breakthroughs to professional milestones, explore how Stacey Abrams made an impact.

-2002: Deputy City Attorney
+2002: Appointed Deputy City Attorney

 In 2002, at age 29, Stacey Abrams was appointed a deputy city attorney for the City of Atlanta.

-2006: Elected to Georgia House
+2006: Ran for Georgia House of Representatives

-In 2006, Stacey Abrams ran for the 84th District for the Georgia House of Representatives and won the Democratic primary election with 51% of the vote.
+In 2006, Stacey Abrams ran for the 84th District for the Georgia House of Representatives and won the Democratic Party primary election with 51% of the vote.

-2007: Representative for House District 84
+2007: Represented House District 84

 In 2007, Stacey Abrams began representing House District 84 in the Georgia House of Representatives.